Brandon-Wass/Tk_Clockipy/README.md

 # Fullscreen Clock with Alarm

   A simple fullscreen digital clock built with Python's `tkinter` module.
 Apart from just telling the time, the clock also has a basic alarm feature.
+There is also a menu full of customization options accessible by left-clicking.

 ## Features: